 If you sustained injuries in an accident and believe that someone else caused or contributed to it, a personal injury lawyer in Plantation could help you with your claim.
 The attorneys at Anidjar & Levine understand the financial difficulties accident victims, and their families face.
 Call us today at 800-747-3733 for a free consultation.

-Who is Liable for My Damages?
+Who is Liable for My Damages after an accidents?

 When a personal injury accident occurs, whether it be a slip and fall or dog bite, it is likely that a negligent party caused the accident and your injuries.
 If a party’s negligence caused your damages, they would likely be liable for your accident-related expenses.